airyhq/components/README.md

 # Airy React Components

-The Airy React Components is part of bigger open source project called [Airy Core Platform](https://github.com/airyhq/airy), which is an open source, fully-featured, production ready messaging platform to process conversational data from a variety of sources (like Facebook Messenger, Google Business Messages, Website Live Chat, and more).
+The Airy React Components has been extracted from the [Airy Core Platform](https://github.com/airyhq/airy), wan open source, fully-featured, production ready messaging platform to process conversational data from a variety of sources (like Facebook Messenger, Google Business Messages, Website Live Chat, and more).
+For more information about the project, see [https://docs.airy.co](https://docs.airy.co)

 Here is a quick introduction to the frontend projects: